Man accused of mum and daughter murders

 A man has been charged with the murder of a mother and her 11-year-old daughter.

-The bodies of Laura Mortimer, 31, and Ella Dalby were found at a house on Dexter Way, Gloucester on Monday.
+The bodies of Laura Mortimer, 31, and Ella Dalby were found at a house on Dexter Way, Gloucester, on Monday.

 Officers had been called to reports of two people with serious injuries but the pair died at the scene.

-Christopher Boon, 28, also of Dexter Way, is charged with two counts of murder and is due before magistrates in Cheltenham, on Thursday.
+Christopher Boon, 28, also of Dexter Way, is charged with two counts of murder and is due before magistrates in Cheltenham on Thursday.

 In a floral tribute left outside the house, Ms Mortimer's mother wrote: "To my very beautiful daughter Laura and beautiful granddaughter Ella.